-GLUE! is an architecture that aims to integrate multiple third-party external tools in multiple VLEs with just a few restrictions and promotes a many to many loosely coupled integration [1].
+GLUE! is an architecture that aims to integrate multiple third-party external tools in multiple VLEs and PLEs with just a few restrictions, and promotes a many to many loosely coupled integration [1].

-GLUE! design rationale aimed at reducing the development effort needed to integrate multiple existing external tools in multiple existing VLEs.
+GLUE! design rationale aimed at reducing the development effort needed to integrate multiple existing external tools in multiple existing learning environments.
 As Figure 1 depicts, GLUE! follows a three-tier architecture with loosely-coupled distributed services.
 On the one hand, the core is in charge of managing instances of external tools.
-It supports the life cycle of tools integrated in VLEs by providing the functionality to find, create, configure, update or delete tool instances.
-On the other hand, the learning environments and tools located on the left and right of Figure 1, make use of the adapter pattern.
-VLE adapters enable educators and students to use external tools as if the one of the VLE's built-in tools.
-To do so, these adapters map activities, users, groups, and roles to tool instances, as with the VLE own tools, but delegate the creation, update and removal of these instances to the GLUElet Manager.
+It supports the life cycle of tools integrated in VLEs/PLEs by providing the functionality to find, create, configure, update or delete tool instances.
+On the other hand, the learning environments and tools located on the left and right of Figure 1, make use of the "adapter" pattern [4].
+This approach enables the integration of learning environments and tools, respectively, without modifying their code, and promotes a many-to-many integration.
+LE adapters enable educators and students to use external tools as they were one of the VLEs' and PLEs' built-in tools.
+To do so, these adapters map activities, users, groups, and roles to tool instances, as with the learning environments own tools, but delegate the creation, update and removal of these instances to the GLUElet Manager.
 Finally, tool adapters translate requests from the GLUElet Manager to the contracts imposed by external tools.